-Section 80GG allows a deduction for rent paid for furnished or unfurnished accommodation.
-The deduction is allowed to taxpayers who do not receive any House Rent Allowance (HRA) from their employer.
+Section 80GG of Income Tax Act allows individuals a deduction for rent paid for furnished or unfurnished accommodation.
+The deduction is allowed to taxpayers who do not receive HRA as a component of the salary from their employer.

-- Assessee or his spouse or minor child or HUF of which he is a member should not own any residential accommodation at the place where he is residing/performing office duties under-employment/carrying business or profession
+- Individuals or their spouses or minor children or HUF in which they are a member do not own residential accommodation at the place of employment or where they are residing or carrying business or profession.

 - Total rent paid less 10% of total income

 - INR 5000 per month i.e INR 60,000 annually

 Note: Total income for this section means Gross total income less all deductions under chapter VI-A (except 80GG).